junxit/us-congress-bills-115/bill.md

 - **(b)** *Table of contents amendment* The table of contents in section 1(b) of the Justice for Victims of Trafficking Act of 2015 (Public Law 114–22; 129 Stat.
 227) is amended by inserting after the item relating to section 905 the following:

 ## § 6.
-Implementing a victim-centered approach to human trafficking

-Section 107(b)(2) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
-7105(b)(2)) is amended—

-- **(1)** in subparagraph (B)(ii); by striking the period at the end and inserting “; and”; and
-- **(2)** by adding at the end the following:
-  > - **(D)** *Priority* In selecting recipients of grants under this paragraph that are only available for law enforcement operations or task forces, the Attorney General may give priority to any applicant that files an attestation with the Attorney General stating that—
-  >   - **(i)** the grant funds—
-  >     - **(I)** will be used to assist in the prevention of severe forms of trafficking in persons in accordance with Federal law;
-  >     - **(II)** will be used to strengthen efforts to investigate and prosecute those who knowingly benefit financially from participation in a venture that has engaged in any act of human trafficking;
-  >     - **(III)** will be used to take affirmative measures to avoid arresting, charging, or prosecuting victims of human trafficking for any offense that is the direct result of their victimization; and
-  >     - **(IV)** will not be used to require a victim of human trafficking to collaborate with law enforcement officers as a condition of access to any shelter or restorative services; and
-  >   - **(ii)** the applicant will provide dedicated resources for anti-human trafficking law enforcement for a period that is longer than the duration of the grant received under this paragraph.

-## § 7.
 Direct services for child victims of human trafficking

-Section 214(b) of the Victims of Child Abuse Act of 1990 (42 U.S.C.
-13002(b)) is amended—
+Section 214(b) of the Victims of Child Abuse Act of 1990 (34 U.S.C.
+20304(b)) is amended—

 - **(1)** in the heading by inserting “child victims of a severe form of trafficking in persons and” before “victims of child pornography”; and
 - **(2)** by inserting “victims of a severe form of trafficking (as defined in section 103 of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7102(9)(A))) who were under the age of 18 at the time of the offense and” before “victims of child pornography”.

-## § 8.
+## § 7.
 Holistic training for Federal law enforcement officers and prosecutors

-All training required under the Combat Human Trafficking Act of 2015 (42 U.S.C.
-14044g) and section 105(c)(4) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
+All training required under the Combat Human Trafficking Act of 2015 (34 U.S.C.
+20709) and section 105(c)(4) of the Trafficking Victims Protection Act of 2000 (22 U.S.C.
 7105(c)(4)) shall—

 - **(1)** emphasize that an individual who knowingly solicits or patronizes a commercial sex act from a person who was a minor (consistent with section 1591(c) of title 18, United States Code) or was subject to force, fraud, or coercion is guilty of an offense under chapter 77 of title 18, United States Code, and is a party to a human trafficking offense;
 - **(2)** develop specific curriculum for—